-Here’s a selection of what we think are the best events in Croatia taking place in 2024.
+Here’s a selection of what we think are the best events in Croatia taking place in 2025.
 We add to this list all the time (as new events or additional details are announced), so do check back regularly.
-If there’s anything you think we’ve missed, then do please email us.
+If there’s anything you think we’ve missed, then please email us.

 …all over Croatia…

-Most Christmas and Advert Fairs in Croatia do still run until early January – so if you’re in Croatia this month, check locally to see what’s on!
+Most Christmas and Advert Fairs in Croatia run until the early days of January – so if you’re in Croatia this month, check locally to see what’s on!

 …all over Croatia…